StardockCorp/Stardock-Software-Localization/README.md

 Click the pencil
 ![enter image description here](https://cdn.stardock.us/support/uploads/Teams_2023-10-02_13-24-45sdrohan.png)

-You will be notifed that to edit the file, it needs to be 'forked' to contine.
+You will be notified that to edit the file, it needs to be 'forked' to continue.
 Forking any file is just an act to create a copy under your own account.
 ![enter image description here](https://cdn.stardock.us/support/uploads/Teams_2023-10-02_13-28-54sdrohan.png)

-You can now freely edit the the file under your own forked copy.
+You can now freely edit the file under your own forked copy.
 Once done, click the green 'commit changes' button
 ![enter image description here](https://cdn.stardock.us/support/uploads/Teams_2023-10-02_13-30-20sdrohan.png)

 In the commit popup, add some details about what you changed and why (poorly phrased, inaccurate word choices, etc).
 Click 'propose changes' once done: